vartan/Xeebo/about.md

 #Zeebo
 Zeebo will be an autonomous underwater vehicle (AUV).
 The goal of Zeebo is to compete in AUVSI Robosub 2015.

-#Xeebo
-Xeebo is our experimental **Unmanned Underwater Vehicle** which is being designed by undergraduate Senior Project students at California State University, Long Beach.
 The current Computer Engineering team consists of the following members:

 Name             | E-mail                                          | Role